hanami/guides/content/v1.3/introduction/getting-started.md

 end
 ```

-We create a single Book record in our test and then assert that the title and author are displayed on the page.
+We create a single Book record in our test and then expect that the title and author are displayed on the page.
-When we run this test, it will fail.
-This is because we haven't updated our template yet,
+This test fails since we haven't updated our template yet,
-it still has the hard-coded books from earlier.
+and it still includes the hard-coded books from earlier.

 Now we can change our template and remove the static HTML.
 Our view needs to loop over all available records and render them.